patrickrall/Qumquat/README.md

 # sgn 2^0 2^1 2^2 2^3
 ```

 Hadamard and CNOT can be perfomed via `x.had(i)` and `x.cnot(ctrl, targ)`.
-Qumquat is a high level language - you should not find the need to use Hadamard and CNOT unless you are doing nitty-gritty stuff like implementing QFT or a Grover iterator.
+Qumquat is a high level language - you should not find the need to use Hadamard and CNOT unless you are doing nitty-gritty stuff.

 Example: uniform superposition over all inputs
 ```python